Back to Blog

 • Dedicated tracker: the better choice once you want a repeatable monthly workflow rather than another spreadsheet rescue project.

-TrackYourPortfol.io is built for that parent workflow: CSV import with AI-assisted parsing for 50+ broker formats or SnapTrade brokerage connection via OAuth for 50+ brokers, one consolidated portfolio view plus per-broker views, holdings detail, transaction history with broker filters, and performance tracking across CAGR, IRR, TWR, P&L, FX-adjusted returns, dividend tracking, and hidden fee surfacing.
+TrackYourPortfol.io is built for that parent workflow: CSV import with AI-assisted parsing for 50+ broker formats, SnapTrade brokerage connection and sync for supported brokers, one consolidated portfolio view plus per-broker views, holdings detail, transaction history with broker filters, and performance tracking for holdings, allocation, yearly returns, dividends, and fees.
 If you want a wider tool comparison instead of the workflow itself, use our best portfolio tracker for Europe guide.

 What mistakes distort the numbers most?